ragazenta/transport-tracker/README.md

-**_NOTE:_**  This demo application is no longer functional as it has multiple dependencies that must be updated.
+**_NOTE:_**  This demo application is still functional even if it has multiple deprecated dependencies.

 Google Transport Tracker
 ========================